 Mesh Access Point(MAP) configuration

-Slave AP of the daisy chain.
+Subordinate AP of the daisy chain.
 Notice that it is configured as a Rap and not a Map.
-This AP will use its POEin port to connect to the Lan port on the master Map AP.
+This AP will use its POEin port to connect to the Lan port on the primary Map AP.
 Note that daisy chain is enabled on this AP.
-The traffic from this AP's lan port as well as it's 2.4Ghz and 5Ghz radio will be sent to the master AP via the ethernet cable and then transmitted out the master AP's 5Ghz radio to the Rap at the core. you then connect the Lan port on this AP to the remote switch.
+The traffic from this AP's lan port as well as it's 2.4Ghz and 5Ghz radio will be sent to the primary AP via the ethernet cable and then transmitted out the Primary AP's 5Ghz radio to the Rap at the core. you then connect the Lan port on this AP to the remote switch.

 More complex, but gives a bit more flexibility with allowing or not allowing vlans at the gig interfaces of the mesh ap's.